 It is not our intent to rate the various PDR model codes.
 Each code was developed with a particular field of application in mind and is capable to fulfill its developers expectations.
 The restrictions artificially posed by the benchmark standards were additionally limiting the capacity of the participating model codes.
-Some models encountered for example major numerical difficulties in reaching a stable temperature solution for the benchmark models V4, mainly caused by the requested diverging H2 formation rate at high temperatures resulting in a diverging H2 formation heating.
+Some models encountered for example major numerical difficulties in reaching a stable temperature solution for the benchmark models V4, mainly caused by the requested H2 formation rate of $R = 3 \times 10^{-18}T^{1/2}$ cm3s-1.
+This gives reasonable results for low temperatures, but diverges for very high temperatures, resulting in an unreasonably high H2 formation heating.
 Other codes also show similar numerical problems especially for the model V4.
 This numerical noise vanishes when we apply more physically reasonable conditions.
 Nevertheless it was very instructive to study the codes under these extreme conditions.